-With so many marketing channels available to spread your company’s message, and so much competition, your business needs something to help it stand out from the crowd.
-One strategy you can adopt is to develop promotional products.
+There are so many marketing channels available to help spread your company’s message — and so much competition.
+Want an effective and memorable strategy to help your business stand out from the crowd?
+Try promotional products.

-Promotional products have a rich history in America, dating back to 1789, when a commemorative button was created for George Washington’s campaign in the presidential election.
+Promotional products have a rich history in America.
+Back in 1789, commemorative buttons were created for George Washington’s presidential election campaign.
 Since that first button, the promotional products business has grown into a booming industry with an annual revenue of over $20 billion.

 Why are so many businesses jumping on the promotional products train?
 Because it’s effective.
 Including promotional products in your marketing strategy can increase overall marketing success by up to 44 percent.

-Promotional products are essentially another form of advertising.
-This category consists of any item featuring your company’s name, logo, or slogan.
-You probably have many of these kinds of products around your home or office: t-shirts from events, a branded stress ball, and numerous pens from all the businesses you frequent.
+Promotional products are another form of advertising.
+A promo item can be any product featuring your company’s name, logo, or slogan.
+You probably have many of these kinds of products around your home or office.
+Think t-shirts from events, a branded stress ball, and a cupful of pens from the businesses you frequent.

 Giving promotional products to your existing or potential customers is a great way to increase brand awareness, grow sales, and improve your return on investment.
-According to SAGE, one of the top promotional product companies in the U.S., using promotional products creates a more favorable impression of your company over 50 percent of the time.
+According to SAGE, a key player in the promo industry, using promotional products creates a more favorable impression of your company over 50 percent of the time.
 In one case, 55 percent of people did business with a company before receiving a promotional product, while 85 percent chose to work with the company after receiving the product.

-One of the most important factors in the development of promotional products is how useful they are to the consumer.
-SAGE reported that 77 percent of consumers cite usefulness as the top reason for keeping a promotional item.
+One of the most important factors when choosing a product to brand is how useful it is to the consumer.
+According to SAGE, 77 percent of consumers cite usefulness as the top reason for keeping a promotional item.

-Keeping the item also means keeping your brand close to the consumer, so it’s important to consider who your audience is and how they will be using the products you give them.
+Keeping the item also means keeping your brand close to the consumer.
+It’s important to consider who your audience is and how they will be using the products you give them.
 You can use environmental targeting, giving out items to be used in situations where your company’s services would also be called upon.
 That way, your logo will be right in front of a consumer when they’re looking to make a purchase.
-Think mouse pads if you’re a tech company, water bottles if you’re in the fitness industry, or dog bandanas for a pet store.
+Think mouse pads if you’re a tech company, water bottles if you’re in the fitness industry, or dog bandannas for a pet store.
 If you have the resources and opportunities, you can develop a few different products.
-That way, the consumer can choose what is useful to them, making them more likely to use the item and more likely to remember your brand.
+That way, the consumer can choose what is useful to them.
+They’ll be more likely to use the item and more likely to remember your brand.

-When developing these products, time is an important factor.
+When developing these products, time is also an important factor.
 In general, you want products that can be used repeatedly over a long period of time.
 If a consumer can use up your promotional product in a short amount of time, it won’t have the impact or sales potential of a more lasting product.
-The longer your promotional product is around, the greater the chance of increasing brand awareness for a wider audience.
+The longer your promotional product is around, the greater the chance of remaining top of mind with the recipient, and increasing brand awareness for a wider audience.